Who: The Uptown Music Collective (a non-profit school of music)

 What: Respect: A Tribute to the Women of R&B

 Where: The Community Arts Center (220 West Fourth St. Williamsport, Pa 17701)

-Tickets for the performance are $15.00 in advance and $20.00 on performance nights.
-Advance tickets are available at the Community Arts Center (Box Office, Website, & App), Alabaster Coffee, K&S Music, Buttorff’s Hardware, Rupert’s Specialty Meats, Way Cool Beans, Hoyer’s Photo, and the Uptown Music Collective.
-For the complete list of ticket vendors, sponsors, and other details about the show visit uptownmusic.org or call 570-329-0888.
-Also, check out Collective’s official Facebook page, as well as other Collective social media outlets for teasers, previews, behind the scenes info and more from the performance.
+Tickets for the performance, which are $20 in advance and $25 at the door, are available through the Community Arts Center box office and website.
+For details about the show, visit uptownmusic.org or call 570-329-0888.
+Check out the Collective’s official Facebook page, as well as other Collective social media outlets, for teasers, previews, behind-the-scenes info, and more from the performance.